• Skip to primary navigation

 The last thing I wanted to do was add to the landfill, so I offered up my perfectly good old cabinets for free on a local FB page.
 My husband who happens to be pretty handy also repurposed some of the cabinets creating a nice storage area in the basement.
 My old Subzero refrigerator also had life left in it, so I offered it up to the guys working on my kitchen.
 I was delighted when Abdul not only said he could use the fridge, but also the old window, too.
 It made me happy not to trash perfectly good stuff.

-use piping tips to cut little vents
+use piping tips to cut small vents

 Well, Pi day is coming to an end, but truth is you can make these cookie butter pie pops any day of the week.
 If you like Biscoff cookies then you will love these.
 Decorate with green sprinkles and they could be a festive St. Patty's day treat next week.